IPGP/scientific_python_cheat_sheet/sheet.md

-a.extend(b)                        # add elements from list `b` to end of list `a` a.insert(1, 'yellow')              # insert element in specified position 're' in ['re', 'bl']               # true if 're' in list sorted([3, 2, 1])                  # returns sorted list a.pop(2)                           # remove and return item at index (default last)
+a.extend(b)                        # add elements from list `b` to end of list `a` a.insert(1, 'yellow')              # insert element in specified position 're' in ['re', 'bl']               # true if 're' in list 'fi' not in ['re', 'bl']           # true if 'fi' not in list sorted([3, 2, 1])                  # returns sorted list a.pop(2)                           # remove and return item at index (default last)
 ```